 Complete Form 8233 for compensation you receive for dependent personal services only if you are claiming a tax treaty withholding exemption for part or all of that income.
 Do not use Form 8233 to claim the daily personal exemption amount.

-Use Form 8233 only to claim a tax treaty withholding exemption for any part of your compensation that is exempt from withholding.
 For compensation for which you are not claiming a tax treaty withholding exemption, use Form W-4, Employee's Withholding Allowance Certificate.

 Completing Form W-4.
-To avoid underwithholding on compensation for dependent personal services for which you are not claiming a tax treaty withholding exemption, you should complete Form W-4 as follows:
+You should complete Form W-4 as follows:

-Social security number.
+Line 2.
 You are required to enter a social security number (SSN) on line 2 of Form W-4.
 If you do not have an SSN, you must apply for one on Form SS-5, Application for a Social Security Card.
-You may get Form SS-5 from a Social Security Administration (SSA) Office.
+You may get Form SS-5 from a Social Security Administration (SSA) office.
 Fill in Form SS-5 and return it to the SSA.